Harvard-CS145/cs145-21-project3/README.md

 The script will output the testing results.

-### Implementing UDP and ICMP

-Previously we only implemented header logic and parsing for TCP packets.
-Now in ECMP implementation, you will need to support UDP and ICMP.
-Unlike TCP, UDP allows senders to send unlimited traffic.
-ICMP is mostly used for error-reporting, which is used in `ping` and `traceroute` applications.

 ## Compare ECMP with Binary Tree and two-core splitting

 Use *Application setting A* as described in Project 1, but now run it with ECMP.